Switch and Xbox rule Black Friday in the UK – Gamereactor-breakinglatest.news-Breaking Latest News

 “The number of console hardware for Black Friday week was similar to last year, with Switch once again taking the number one spot.
 However, overall Switch sales dropped significantly during Black Friday 2021, as Sony and Microsoft also offered attractive deals for Black Friday week.

-Bloch also revealed that VR headsets were the best-selling accessory (revenue) during Black Friday, with the Meta Quest 2 and Resident Evil 4 bundles being the stars.
+Bloch also revealed that VR headsets were the best-selling accessory (revenue) during Black Friday, with the Meta Quest 2 with Resident Evil 4 bundle being the star.
 Controllers came in second, Bloch said:

 “Controllers remain the No. 2 gaming accessory.
 This is largely due to Microsoft’s controller deals and strong hardware sales across all three consoles, which drove controller adoption.
 This is the most since Black Friday 2019.”
 Good controller week.